ruricolist/spinneret/README.md

 # Spinneret

-In the crowded space of Common Lisp HTML generators, SPINNERET occupies the following coordinates:
+In the crowded space of Common Lisp HTML generators, Spinneret occupies the following coordinates:

 - Modern.
 Targets HTML5.
 Does not treat XML and HTML as the same